sambuccid/hulipaa/users_and_roadmap.md

 ### paginate results
 As a visitor of the website
-If I search for a word that is contained in thousands of pages I want the results to be paginated
+When I search for a word that is contained in thousands of pages I want the results to be paginated
 So I can see the results more easily
 And The results page doesn't become too big